Discovering new detection capabilities to tackle future threats

-Join a panel of experts at the 15th annual Military Radar summit, as they establish a critical path for applying advanced radar technology to deliver improved threat detection.
-Take part in the only summit commited not just to realising the latest research, but to understanding the growing threat of Electronic Warfare.
+Join a panel of experts at the 16th annual Military Radar summit, as they establish a critical path for applying advanced radar technology to address new challenges.
+Take part in the only summit committed not just to realising the latest research, but to understanding how this research is being applied by the world’s leading defence agencies..

 Deputy Chief, Aerospace Warning Branch